TalTech-HPC-Centre/user-guides-source/docs/software.md

 #### OpenFOAM

-[OpenFOAM](https://openfoam.org/) is an open source software for computational fluid dynamics (CFD).
+OpenFOAM is an open source software for computational fluid dynamics (CFD).
+There are two major flavours of OpenFOAM, the [OpenFOAM.com (ESI/Keysight) version](https://openfoam.com) and the [OpenFOAM.org (Foundation) verion](https://openfoam.org/).
 OpenFOAM has a wide range of  tools for modelling  complex fluid flows and can be used for solving such problems as chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.
 More about OpenFOAM on our HPC can be found [here](/engineering/openfoam.html).

 #### SU2